Student Handbook

 We believe that homework is an important part of the learning process.
 Homework reinforces skills taught in class and gives students an opportunity to practice these skills independently.
 It also fosters a sense of responsibility and provides an additional opportunity for communication between school and home.
 Parents can help by expecting their child to complete assignments and to turn them in on time.
 Teachers will provide homework for absent students providing the absence is excused (as detailed in the School Board Attendance Policies).
 Parents may contact our office to request homework for an absent student.
 24 hours notice is required for the processing of all homework requests.

 The district is dedicated to promoting and instilling principles of digital citizenship and media literacy in students and encourages guardians to play an active role in the process of educating students.
 While the district takes great care to monitor and filter inappropriate websites, students are expected to be responsible users of their access and the educational technology tools made available.
-For a complete list of Student Responsible Use Guidelines, review the Student Rights and Responsibility Handbook and/or Policy and Procedure 2022/P on the district website at Yelm Community Schools.
+For a complete list of Student Responsible Use Guidelines, review the Student Rights and Responsibilities Handbook and/or Policy and Procedure 2022/P on the district website.

 Students will be given a unique user login and password to access educational technology tools.
 The login portal icon is available at the top of the school and district website for students to access at school or home.
 It is essential students keep this information private to ensure security of their school files and online accounts.